 The park features an 18-hole course.
 Rental equipment is available and no fee is charged to play.

-Hunting is NOT permitted in the state park, but is permitted in the adjacent state forest.
-A valid Ohio hunting license is required.
+Hunting is NOT permitted in the state park, but is permitted in the adjacent Pike State Forest.

-A beautiful sand beach is provided for swimmers.
-Changing areas and showers are available.
-Swimming is permitted in designated ares.
-Please exercise caution while swimming at the beach.
+A beautiful sand beach offers a beach house with restrooms, changing areas, and outdoor showers.
+Swimming is permitted in designated areas; please exercise caution while swimming at the beach.
+Pets are not permitted on swimming beaches.

 Five hiking trails are found in the park: